Llanthony Secunda Priory

 A hidden Gem nestled between the village of Hempsted and Gloucester’s historic docks

-Within our grounds you can discover medieval ruins and some of the earliest medieval and Tudor brickwork in the county.
+Within our grounds you can discover medieval ruins and some of the earliest medieval brickwork in the county.
 The Victorian Farmhouse, cattle pond, grassy lawns and veteran trees create a beautiful backdrop.
 Llanthony's restored listed buildings and lawns are now in daily use and available for weddings and venue hire.

 With thanks to a re-formation Project, two main buildings dating from the 15th century have been restored and conserved and are now back in daily use.
 The grounds have been landscaped with new paths, benches, trees and plants, and welcomes an example of a medieval courtyard garden.
 Llanthony Secunda Priory formally opened on the 27th August 2018 following 19 months of restoration and conservation work.